-Join Aaron F. Ross for an in-depth discussion in this video Compositing mixed materials, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Compositing mixed materials, part of Animating a Landscape with VUE.

 - [Voiceover] To finish our chapter…on materials, let's add a mixed material…to the rocks so that they will be a different material…above the water line than they are below.…We got that for free in our pebbles material…that we loaded in from the stock presets,…now we're going to create one from scratch.…Select the rock island object,…right-click to edit its material,…and convert it from a simple material,…up here with a pull-down list,…choose mixed material,…and now the top level is a mixed material…and below that we have two simple materials.…